Affiliate Marketing - 101

 Auto-responder: An email service that automatically responds to requests to receive promotional email.
 Auto-responders only send email (i.e. they cannot receive email).

 Commission: A payment made to the affiliate whose promotional effort results in revenue for a business.

-Convert/conversion: A lead converts to a referral when money changes hands from the lead to the business.
+Convert/conversion: A lead converts to a sale when money changes hands from the lead to the business.

 Downline: The people who enter a promotion after you, either directly (through your own effort) or indirectly (through another affiliate's effort).

-Lead: A potential customer who has been influenced by the affiliate to consider a business's products and services.
+Lead: A potential buyer who has been influenced by the affiliate to consider a business's products and services.

-Marketing list: A list of email addresses of past, current and potential customers.
+Marketing list: A list of email addresses of current, past and potential customers.

-Matrix: A structure used by some businesses to track the number of sales generated by and the subsequent commissions due to an affiliate.
+Matrix: A structure used to track the number of sales generated by and the subsequent commissions due to an affiliate.

 Opt-in form: A form displayed on a website to collect a visitor's name and email address.
 When a site visitor submits the form, it grants permission for promotional email to be sent to him or her.

 Payment processor: A service, such as Cash App, Skrill or PayPal, often used by a business to handle commission payment from the business to the affiliate.

-Promote: To encourage the purchase of a product or use of a service especially through advertising.
+Promote: To encourage the purchase of a product or use of a service; advertise.

-Residual commissions: Additional money paid to the affiliate, generated from subsequent purchases by the affiliate's referrals (i.e. requiring no additional effort by the affiliate).
+Residual commissions: Additional money paid to the affiliate, generated from subsequent purchases made by customers the affiliate previously generated (i.e. requiring no additional effort by the affiliate).

 Sponsor: Relative to affiliate marketing, a sponsor is the person who introduces or who is credited with introducing someone to an affiliate opportunity.

 Traffic: Website visitors.

 Upline: The people who enter a promotion before you.
 Your sponsor is your direct upline.